Georgia SB 406 Passes: HOA Reform Awaits Governor Kemp's Signature

-If signed into law, SB 406 would create the first state oversight board for HOAs in Georgia, require all associations to register with the Secretary of State, raise the foreclosure threshold, and establish explicit homeowner rights that do not currently exist in Georgia law.
+Senate Bill 406 — officially titled the Georgia Property Owners' Bill of Rights Act — is the most comprehensive HOA reform bill any state has passed in years.
+It creates the first state oversight board for HOAs in Georgia, requires all associations to register with the Secretary of State, raises the foreclosure threshold, and establishes explicit homeowner rights that do not currently exist in Georgia law.

-For the estimated 4 million Georgia residents living in HOA communities, this bill could fundamentally change the way their associations operate — and significantly strengthen their ability to fight unfair fines, fees, and foreclosures.
+For the estimated 4 million Georgia residents living in HOA communities, this bill will fundamentally change the way their associations operate — and significantly strengthen their ability to fight unfair fines, fees, and foreclosures.

 Fighting a Georgia HOA Violation Right Now?